Notice of Pre-AIA or AIA Status

 1. A computer-implemented method, comprising:

-receiving, by a provider computing system, a desired transfer tag from a user device;
+receiving, by a provider computing system configured to process an e-mail address as an identifier of an account of a user, a desired transfer tag from a user device;

-performing, by the provider computing system, a tag conversion process on the desired transfer tag to create a desired-tag-based identifier corresponding to the desired transfer tag;
+performing, by the provider computing system, a tag conversion process on the desired transfer tag to create a desired-tag-based identifier corresponding to the desired transfer tag, wherein performing the tag conversion process comprises appending a tag-related domain to the desired transfer tag to create the desired-tag-based identifier, the tag-related domain being an e-mail domain and the desired-tag-based identifier being at least part of the e-mail address;

-subsequent to performing the tag conversion process, verifying, by the provider computing system, an availability of both the desired transfer tag and the desired-tag-based identifier by communicating the desired-tag-based identifier to a transfer service computing system, wherein a portion of the desired-tag-based identifier is configured to be recognized by the transfer service computing system and allows for the transfer service computing system to confirm the availability of both the desired transfer tag and the desired-tag- based identifier; and
+subsequent to performing the tag conversion process, verifying, by the provider computing system, an availability of both the desired transfer tag and the desired-tag-based identifier by communicating the desired-tag-based identifier to a transfer service computing system, wherein the tag-related domain of the desired-tag-based identifier is configured to be recognized by the transfer service computing system and allows for the transfer service computing system to confirm the availability of both the desired transfer tag and the desired-tag- based identifier; and

-registering, by the provider computing system, an account of a user associated with the user device for a transfer service provided by the transfer service computing system using the desired-tag-based identifier based on the desired tag and the desired tag-based identifier being available.
+registering, by the provider computing system, the account of the user associated with the user device for a transfer service provided by the transfer service computing system using the desired-tag-based identifier based on the desired tag and the desired tag-based identifier being available, wherein registering the account causes the transfer service computing system to store, in an identifier database, an association between the account of the user and both the desired transfer tag and the desired-tag-based identifier.

 The underlined elements of the claim represent certain methods of organizing human activity, commercial interactions related to sales activities or managing personal behavior or interactions between people including social activities because the registration of the tag-based identifier is for a transfer service.

-This judicial exception is not integrated into a practical application because the additional limitations.
+This judicial exception is not integrated into a practical application because the additional limitations comprise adding the words "apply it", or the like, to the abstract idea.
 The additional limitations being the provider computer system, user device, and transfer service computing system, all of which are generically recited and perform generically recited tasks.
-The claim(s) does/do not include additional elements that are sufficient to amount to significantly more than the judicial exception because the claims merely.
+The claim(s) does/do not include additional elements that are sufficient to amount to significantly more than the judicial exception because the claims merely comprise the abstract idea with the words "apply it".
 Claims 9 and 17 are similarly rejected.

 The dependent claims merely narrow the abstract idea and, as a whole and in combination the claims comprise only the abstract idea and the words “apply it”.